 If you are already running a centralized SonarQube instance, use this action to scan a Git repository with the SonarQube static analysis scanner.
 The data collected from the scans is available in your SonarQube reports, and the results are also displayed in the CloudBees platform analytics dashboards.
+You can also use the action output as a quality gate for the next step or job in your workflow.

 If you do not have SonarQube already installed, use the Scan with SonarQube bundled action instead. |